gear-foundation/gear-wiki/docs/api/upload-program.md

 # Upload Program

-A smart contract compiled to Wasm can be uploaded to the Gear network as a program.
-During uploading it is initialized in the network to be able to send and receive messages with other actors in the network (programs and users).
+A program compiled to Wasm can be uploaded to the Gear network.
+During uploading, it is initialized in the network to be able to send and receive messages with other actors in the network (programs and users).

 Use `api.program.upload` method to create `upload_program` extrinsic